How to Install SQLite 3 on Debian 12/11/10

 sqlite3 --version

-This command should output the version number of SQLite 3, thus verifying that SQLite 3 has been successfully installed and is ready for use.
+This command should output SQLite 3’s version number, verifying that it has been successfully installed and is ready for use.

-The repositories of Debian offer the convenience of readily available packages.
-However, they often might not provide the most recent version of the software.
-For those seeking cutting-edge advancements in SQLite 3, the following manual method facilitates the installation of the latest version of SQLite 3 straight from the source.
+Debian’s repositories offer the convenience of readily available packages.
+However, they often do not provide the most recent version of the software.
+For those seeking cutting-edge advancements in SQLite 3, the following manual method facilitates the installation of the latest version straight from the source.

 To start, you’ll need to install the build-essential package.
 This package references all the packages needed to compile a Debian package.
 It generally includes the GCC/g++ compilers and libraries and some other utilities.
 Execute the following command: